FOREX-Dollar supported ahead of Fed on brighter economic outlook

 * It will not be proceeding with non-brokered private placement announced January 20, 2017

-TOKYO, March 13 The U.S. dollar hovered just below a seven-week high against a basket of currencies on Tuesday, bolstered by expectations that a string of encouraging economic news should persuade the U.S. Federal Reserve not to apply fresh stimulus, at least for now.
+TOKYO, March 13 The U.S. dollar hovered just below a seven-week high against a basket of currencies on Tuesday, bolstered by expectations that a string of positive economic data should persuade the U.S. Federal Reserve out of applying fresh stimulus, at least for now.

-The yen bounced back from a 11-month low against the U.S. currency after the Bank of Japan stopped short of taking aggressive easing steps, wrongfooting yen bears who had bet on a repeat of the central bank's surprise easing last month.
+The yen was buried near a 11-month low against the U.S. currency, with some traders on edge over whether the Bank of Japan may take fresh easing steps at the end of its two-day meeting, after its surprise easing last month.
+A decision was expected around midday.
+[ID:nL4E8EC3DF}

 "When you look at recent U.S. economic numbers, it will be difficult to argue for an immediate easing," said Koji Fukaya, chief currency strategist in Credit Suisse in Tokyo.

-While there could be a bit of profit-taking ahead of the Fed's announcement at 1815 GMT, the dollar is seen supported by signs of improvement in the world's biggest economy.
-Data last Friday showed February was the third straight month in which there was a gain of more than 200,000 jobs.
+While there could be a bit of profit taking ahead of the Fed's announcement at 1815 GMT, the dollar is seen supported by signs of improvement in the world's biggest economy.
+Data last Friday showed an encouraging gain of more than 200,000 jobs in February for a third straight month.

-The dollar's strength had been most striking against the yen, which fell sharply after the BOJ last month unexpectedly boosted its asset purchases by 10 trillion yen ($121 billion) and set an inflation goal.
+The dollar's strength has been most striking against the yen, which has been falling sharply after the BOJ's monetary easing last month.

-On Tuesday, however, the bank did nothing beyond tinkering with a small loan programme, prompting buyback in the yen, even though many market players had expected such an outcome.

-"Some players were speculating that the BOJ might take additional steps so the result should be a bit of disappointment for yen bears.
-But then again, today's decision is not something that can reverse the yen's fall," said Osamu Takashima, chief FX strategist at Citibank in Tokyo.

-Another constant source of yen-selling these days is overseas M&A deals and investment.
-Many Japanese companies are seeking to enter foreign markets to offset their shrinking domestic one, as Japan's population is due to decline.

-Carmaker Honda said on Tuesday it would build a new scooter factory in Indonesia while chemical product maker Asahi Kasei said on Monday it would buy U.S. medical equipment maker Zoll Medical.
+While the Japanese central bank is expected to refrain from further policy easing on Tuesday, its surprise decision last month to boost asset purchase by 10 trillion yen ($121 billion) and to set inflation goal kept traders cautious.

+"I don't think the BOJ will ease today, in which case, there will likely be some profit-taking in the dollar.
+But the market is nervous after their easing last month," said Teppei Ino, currency strategist at the Bank of Tokyo-Mitsubishi UFJ.

-Many expect further gains in the dollar, with one near-term target seen at 83.11 yen, a 76.4 percent retracement of the dollar's decline from April to a record low in October last year.
+Yet many expect further gains in the dollar, with one near-term target seen at 83.11 yen, a 76.4 percent retracement of the dollar's decline from April to record low in October last year.

 AFTER GREECE

-But the currency's outlook remained shaky given that the euro zone economy is slipping into recession, in contrast to a brightening picture in the United States.
+While the euro has gained a tad in Asian trade on minor stop-loss buying, its outlook remained shaky given that the euro zone economy is slipping into recession, in contrast to a brightening economic picture in the United States.

-In addition, while the euro is supported by relief after Greece successfully swapped most of its privately-held bonds and cut its debt by more than 100 billion euros, many market players are not sure whether other southern European countries can escape a similar fate.
+In addition, while the euro is supported by relief after Greece's successfully swapped most of its privately held bonds and cut its debt by more than 100 billion euros, many market players are not sure about whether other southern European countries can escape a similar fate.

 Portuguese government debt yields have been edging up in the past month while Spanish shares are also coming under pressure.